moccelli/empowerment-trait-bangladesh/README.md

-# Women's empowerment and trait preferences among cereal and legume growers in Bangladesh
+# Empowered to choose?
+Exploring the relationship between women’s empowerment and crop trait preferences in Bangladesh
 ## This is the repository for the paper, containing data and codes.

 #### <ins> Abstract of the paper <ins>